dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 ### TLS

-As of 6.2, dCache supports TLS according to the protocol requirements specified by the XrootD Protocol 5.0.
+As of 6.2, dCache supports TLS according to the protocol requirements specified by the xroot Protocol 5.0.

-XrootD allows a negotiation between the client and server as to when to initiate the TLS handshake.
+The xroot protocol allows a negotiation between the client and server as to when to initiate the TLS handshake.
 The server-side options are explained in the _xrootd.properties_ file.
 Currently supported is the ability to require TLS on all connections to the door and pool, or to make TLS optional, depending on the client.
-One can also specify whether to begin TLS before login or after.
-The latter option is useful in the case of TLS being used with a strong authentication protocol such as GSI, in which case it would make sense not to protect the login as GSI already requires a Diffie-Hellman handshake to protect the passing of
+For the former, one can also specify whether to begin TLS before login or after.
+The "after" option is useful in the case of TLS being used with a strong authentication protocol such as GSI, in which case it would make sense not to protect the login as GSI already requires a Diffie-Hellman handshake to protect the passing of